Coaching and Mentoring

 Mentors and coaches have high levels of credibility due to their experience.
 Spending time with a mentor or a coach allows employees to look at a situation through different eyes and extends their thinking beyond the obvious.
 Mentors and coaches may be independent of the immediate farm business which can help provide clarity about what the big goals really are without getting bogged down in the day-to-day stuff.

-Coaching can happen every day, but often occurs when a business, or individual, realises they needs to make a step change to achieve their goals and a professional is bought in to change the leadership and team dynamics.
+Coaching is a set of skills that includes listening, acknowledging, questioning, and providing corrective feedback.
+It keeps people on track.
+Coaching can happen every day but often occurs when a business, or individual, realises they need to make a step change to achieve their goals and a professional is bought in to change the leadership and team dynamics.
+The determination and commitment of the coach can greatly influence results.

 Coaching and mentoring are usually not things to squeeze into spare moments in the day.
 In general a good coach or mentor needs to commit over a reasonable period of time and then actually make time for it.